-(iv) Helpful in softening hard waters:
+iv) Helpful in softening hard waters (Oswald, 1962):

-For hard water containing a significant amount of salts of calcium and magnesium which constitute the major elements of permanant hardness, the method of high-rate aerobic oxidation pond may be used to bring about a significant degree of softening.
-The increased pH resulting from vigorous algal photosynthesis causes the precipitation of magnesium hydroxide and complexes containing calcium, ammonium and phosphates.
+With hard waters containing a significant amount of salts of calcium and magnesium which constitute the major elements of permanent hardness, the method of high-rate aerobic oxidation pond may be used to bring about a significant degree of softening.
+The increased pH resulting from vigorous algal photosynthesis causes the precipitation of Mg(OH)2 and complexes containing Ca,NH3 and PO4.
 Water softening is the result.
-About 50% of the permanent hardness may be removed in this manner.
-(Oswald and Golueke 1960).
+About 50% of the permanent hardness may be removed in this matter.

-(v) For establishing industrialised food production complexes:
+v) For establishing industrialised food production (Oswald, 1962):